You’ve seen these offers advertised before?

 Are you considering a 0% balance transfer offer to pay off debt?

-These days everywhere you look, there are more and more credit cards offering 0% interest for 12, 18 or 21 months on a balance transfer.
+These days everywhere you look, there are more and more credit card companies offering 0% interest for 12, 18 or 21 months on a balance transfer.
 These offers are everywhere on the Internet, in email, TV, and in print.
 In addition, there are numerous personal finance articles that discuss this topic.
 Some articles even recommend leveraging these offers as a method of debt consolidation or as a means of eliminating debt.

 However, is this really a good option if your goal is to become debt free?